LangStream/langstream.github.io/_posts/2023-09-13-introducing-langstream.md

 ## Declare and deploy

 Let’s take a look at a simple LangStream application.
 Vector databases are a powerful tool for finding relevant data to include in your LLM prompt using semantic search.
 However, before you can do a semantic search in a vector database, the data that you want to search needs to be first converted into vectors using an embedding model, such as OpenAI’s `text-embedding-ada-002`.
-Here is a LangSttream file that defines an application to calculate vector embeddings on a stream of text data:
+Here is a LangStream file that defines an application to calculate vector embeddings on a stream of text data:

 ![Example of LangStream code for embeddings](/images/embeddings-code.png)